hopeaxolotl/unprotected-cyber/README.md

 # Screenshots
 ## tbc
 # How to Use
-## Geting Started
+## Getting Started
-1 - Download .deb file from GitHub repository. <br>2 - Run: `sudo apt install -y ./path/to/deb/unprotectedcyber.deb`.<br>3 - When installed, run `python3 /unproc/unprotectedcyber.py`
+1 - Download .deb file from GitHub repository. <br>2 - Run: `sudo apt install -y ./path/to/deb/unprotectedcyber.deb`.<br>3 - When installed, run `python3 /unproc/unprotectedcyber.py` to start script.